SINTEF/AutoActive-Matlab-toolbox/README.md

 2) Locate the folder with the file 'AutoActive.mltbx' and make it current folder in Matlab
 3) Double click the file to install it.

-## How to install the Matlab toolbox without using the GUI
+## How to install the Matlab toolbox without using the Matlab GUI
 1) Open Matlab
 2) Find the location of the .mltbx file
 3) Put the path into a string